By Mike Elk

 While both the Tyson and the Pilgrim’s Pride citation stem from complaints by unionized poultry workers, OSHA seems to be trying to get more non-union workers to speak about their working conditions.
 This year, the agency launched regional emphasis programs out of its Dallas-based Region 6 office and its Atlanta-based Region 4 office that are designed specifically to focus on inspecting poultry plants – non-union and union alike.

 However, Debbie Berkowitz, former Chief of Staff at OSHA and a Senior Fellow at the National Employment Law Project, says that all too often workers in non-union plants are afraid to speak up.
+This is why Employment Law support is essential for employees to have a voice and be backed up by professionals when they have to speak of the unjust way they are being handled.

 “The reason OSHA finds the violations in union plants is because workers feel secure in talking to OSHA.
 They know the union will protect them from illegal retaliation,” Berkowitz said.
 “The thoroughness and effectiveness of an OSHA inspection really in most cases depends on being able to talk to workers.
 In non-union plants workers are terrified of talking to OSHA for fear of retaliation.”

 Workplace safety activists say this is why more education of poultry workers, particularly those who are non-union, is needed.
+If needed, employers might also need to consider reaching out to reputed health and safety services (such as Sentient) to resolve the issue and bring it back to normalcy.

 “Four poultry corporations – including Tyson Foods – control 60% of the U.S. market.
 We urge Tyson Foods and its competitors to commit to a comprehensive evaluation of safety standards and the fair treatment of working people at all poultry processing plants,” said Interfaith Worker Justice Executive Director Mork.
 “As the nation’s appetite for chicken grows, the safety, dignity, and respect of the workers who produce this chicken are non-negotiable rights that must be protected at any cost.”